-Blackstone beneficially owns and has the right to vote approximately 52.1% of the outstanding shares of our Common Stock.
-As a result, Blackstone has the power to control all matters submitted to our shareholders, elect our Directors and ratify the Audit Committee's engagement of KPMG.
-Blackstone has authorized the Proxyholders to vote FOR each of the proposals recommended by the Board.
+Affiliates of Blackstone beneficially own and have the right to vote approximately 31.6% of the outstanding shares of our Common Stock.
+Affiliates of Blackstone have authorized the Proxyholders to vote FOR the proposal recommended by the Board.

 How can I vote?